-On August 20, 2020, through an indirect wholly-owned subsidiary, we acquired the Renaissance O'Hare from the borrower under one of our first mortgage loans.
-More specifically, we acquired a ground lease of the Renaissance O'Hare via a deed-in-lieu of foreclosure transaction following the borrower's default on its loan, which had a par value of \$24.5 million and an initial maturity date of December 9, 2020.
+On August 20, 2020, we acquired a ground lease of the Renaissance O'Hare via a deed-in-lieu of foreclosure transaction following a borrower's default on its loan, which had a par value of \$24.5 million and an initial maturity date of December 9, 2020.
 Current annual rent under the ground lease is approximately \$1.6 million on a net basis, with us as the tenant responsible for all operating expenses, including property taxes.
 The lease has a 10% rental increase every five years with the next increase scheduled to occur in April 2023.
 This ground lease runs through March 2098.